How to Export WooCommerce Products to CSV or XML

 - Short Description: Similar to the excerpt for posts, usually a summary of the content section.

-- Date: The date the product was published, in y-m-d.
+- Date: The date the product was published, in y-m-d format.

 - Permalink: The URL of the product.

-- Parent Product ID: Variable products are attached to a parent product, and this exports the post ID of that parent product.
-A 0 is exported for products without a parent.
+- Parent Product ID: Variable products are attached to a parent product, and this exports the post ID of that parent product (A

 More detailed WooCommerce Product data is in Available Data › Product Data: